adjjn/Currency-Converter-Project/README.md

 * Convert: Click the "Convert" button to see the converted amount.
 * View Results: The converted amount will be displayed below the button for your convenience.

+# Dependencies
+Exchange Rate API: The project relies on an external API to fetch real-time exchange rates.
+You need an API key to access the service.

+# Future Enhancements
+* Additional Currency Support: Expand the list of supported currencies.
+* Historical Exchange Rates: Implement functionality to retrieve historical exchange rates.
+* Localization: Add support for different languages and regions.

 # Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.
 Let's make this currency converter even better together!